Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 280 should be a small bit faster than the GeForce 9800 GX2 overall. (explain)
+Memory BandwidthThe GeForce GTX 280 should theoretically perform a small bit faster than the GeForce 9800 GX2 in general. (explain)

-Texel RateThe GeForce 9800 GX2 should be quite a bit (approximately 59%) more effective at texture filtering than the GeForce GTX 280. (explain)
+Texel RateThe GeForce 9800 GX2 is quite a bit (approximately 59%) better at anisotropic filtering than the GeForce GTX 280. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 280 is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 280 is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison